liri-project/liri-music/README.md

-# Liri Vinyl
+# Liri Music
-The official repo for Liri Vinyl (previously called Vinyl Music).
+The official repo for Liri Music (previously called Vinyl Music).
 The idea is to provide the first cross-platform, material-design-inspired music player, full of awesome features (and all the stuff you'd expect out of a music player).

 ![Image of liri vinyl] (https://github.com/liri-project/liri-vinyl/blob/master/images/liri-music-03-2016.png)